vlabella/beemfit/README.md

 Fit Param.
 Filename  :  FBEEM_spectra_parameters.dat
 ```

 Two additional files will be created, one with the original data and corresponding fit and another with the parameters of the fit, that is displayed on the screen.
-Several other options are availible and can be seen with the `--help` command.
+Several other options are available and can be seen with the `--help` command.

 # Acknowledgment

-If you utilize this routine in your presentations or publications I would appreaciate a mention of beemfit in the aacknoledgements.
-This routing was delveoped over several years and fitting hundreds of thousands of BEEM spectra taken be nuermous hard working graduate students.
-The orginal linearization algorithm was first implemneted by Robert Balsano and utilized in the following publication: Schottky barrier height measurements of Cu/Si(001), Ag/Si(001), and Au/Si(001) interfaces utilizing ballistic electron emission microscopy and ballistic hole emission microscopy, Robert Balsano, Akitomo Matsubayashi, Vincent P. LaBella, AIP Advances, 3 112110 (2013).
+If you utilize this routine in your presentations or publications I would appreciate a mention of beemfit in the acknowledgements.
+This routing was developed over several years and fitting hundreds of thousands of BEEM spectra taken be nuermous hard working graduate students.
+The original linearization algorithm was first implemented by Robert Balsano and utilized in the following publication: Schottky barrier height measurements of Cu/Si(001), Ag/Si(001), and Au/Si(001) interfaces utilizing ballistic electron emission microscopy and ballistic hole emission microscopy, Robert Balsano, Akitomo Matsubayashi, Vincent P. LaBella, AIP Advances, 3 112110 (2013).
 DOI: 10.1063/1.4831756.
 The algorithm in its current form has been modified and improved upon since that time and has been used to fit spectra from numerous different M/S interfaces.